anabolyc/esp32-esp8266-weather-station/Readme.md

 I changed the structure of the project to be run as Platformio project, because
 - I want to run is on both esp8266 and esp32
-- I want to run it with multiple screen options
+- I want to run it with multiple screen options (240x240 and 320x240)

 ### Why